Connor-WT/slate2/source/index.html.md

 # Introduction

-WattTime technology—based on real-time grid data, cutting-edge algorithms, and machine learning—provides first-of-its-kind insight into the electricity grid’s marginal emissions rate.
+WattTime technology—based on real-time grid data, cutting-edge algorithms, and machine learning—provides first-of-its-kind insight into your local electricity grid’s marginal emissions rate.

-The WattTime API provides access to realtime marginal emissions data for electric grids around the world.
+The WattTime API provides access to real-time, forecast, and historical marginal emissions data for electric grids around the world.
 For a deeper understanding of these Marginal Operating Emissions Rates (MOERs) please see [What is AER] (https://www.watttime.org/aer/what-is-aer/) and [How AER works] (https://www.watttime.org/aer/how-aer-works/).

 You can access the API by sending standard HTTP requests to the endpoints listed below.

+The `/data`, `/historical`, and `/forecast` endpoints are only available to subscribers.
+ANALYST and PRO data plans can be found [here] (https://www.watttime.org/get-the-data/data-plans/).

 For (Python3) example code that can be used to register, log in, and query data, please see our [example code] (https://github.com/WattTime/apiv2-example/blob/master/query_apiv2.py).

 ### Restrictions
-The `/data`, `/historical`, and `/forecast` endpoints are only available to subscribers.
 There are strict limits on the number of connections and rates at which you may query the API.
 From any single IP address you may make a maximum of 10 connections, and may have up to 100 outstanding queries that will be rate limited to 10 requests per second.
 If there are more than 100 requests outstanding, or more than 10 connections, those requests may be dropped and an `HTTP 429` error code returned.

 # Authentication